 The thrips infestation (6.94 %) and powdery mildew incidence (11.45 %) was lower in demonstration and higher in farmers practice (13.60 % and 20.02 %).
-The lower thrips infestation and powdery mildew incidence in demonstration might be due to the adoption of integrated pest management strategies viz., timely pruning, use of yellow sticky traps, need based usage of pesticides.
-Similar results of reduction in pest incidence due to adoption of integrated pest management practices in brinjal were reported by Govardhan Rao & Mounica (2015) and in Field bean reported by Sangeetha et al. (2018).
+The lower thrips and powdery mildew infestation demonstration might be due to the adoption of integrated pest management strategies viz., timely pruning, use of yellow sticky traps, and need-based pesticide usage.
+Similar results of reduction in pest incidence due to the adoption of integrated pest management practices in brinjal were reported Govardhan Rao & Mounica (2015) and in Field bean reported by Sangeetha et al. (2018).

-Demonstration of integrated crop management practices recorded the higher yield (127.0 q/ha) compared to farmers practise (114.0 q/ha).
+Demonstration of integrated crop management practices recorded a higher yield (127.0 q/ha) compared to farmers practice (114.0 q/ha).
 The per cent increase in the yield of demonstration over farmers practice was 11.40.
-The yield improvement in the demonstration might be due to the combined effect of adoption of timely pruning methods, integrated nutrient, pest and disease management practices.
+The yield improvement the demonstration might be due to the combined effect of adoption of timely pruning methods, integrated nutrient, and disease management practices.
 Similar results have been reported earlier by Mishra et al. (2009), Poonia and Pithia (2011), Sharma et al. (2013) in potato, chickpea and coriander respectively.